neerajsinghjr/dsa/study_notes/T013_Docker.md

   		`$ docker start <container_id>`

-- Third different is that,
+- Third difference is that,

     - `RUN` command run the container in the foreground mode